al-khatib/volatility-2/README.md

 To use the script:

 1. Clone this repository.
-2. Make the script executable with `chmod +x install_volatility.sh`.
+2. Make the script executable with `sudo chmod +x install_volatility.sh`.
 3. Run the script with `./install_volatility.sh`.

 The script performs the following actions: